RainbowMiner/RainbowMiner/README.md

 Finally: check, if Powershell 7 is in your PATH, because RainbowMiner will not run correctly, if the path to powershell is missing.
 Sometimes `C:\Program Files\PowerShell\7` has to be added manually to the PATH environment variable after installing PowerShell 7.
 Here is a nice tutorial, on how to add to PATH environment variable https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/amp/

+### Windows 11: switch the default terminal application

+**Important for Windows 11: if you start RainbowMiner with `Start.bat`, `StartHidden.bat` or `StartInWin.bat`, run `FixConsole.bat` once, before you start RainbowMiner for the first time.**

+Windows 11 hosts every console window in Windows Terminal by default and Windows Terminal has known problems with classic console applications.
+RainbowMiner is hit by them directly: the RainbowMiner window may ignore all attempts to move, close, minimize or maximize it, and the `-windowstyle` of the start scripts (maximized/hidden/normal) is not applied reliably.

+`FixConsole.bat` switches the default terminal application of your Windows user back to the classic Windows Console Host.
+It asks for confirmation first, changes nothing but this one setting and needs no administrator rights.
+Add the parameter `/f` to switch without being asked, or run `FixConsole.bat /r` to undo the change at any time.
+Details and the manual way through the Windows settings can be found in the FAQ: [The RainbowMiner window cannot be moved, closed or minimized](#the-rainbowminer-window-cannot-be-moved-closed-or-minimized-windows-11)

+Not needed for the watchdog start scripts `StartWD.bat`, `StartWDHidden.bat` and `StartWDInWin.bat`: those detect Windows 11 and relaunch themselves under the classic console host on their own (see section [WATCHDOG START SCRIPTS](#watchdog-start-scripts-optional)).
+Running `FixConsole.bat` does not hurt them either.

 ### Ubuntu 22.04 AMD Pre-requisites
 AMD drivers on recent versions of Ubuntu have been flaky and challenging to install.
 As of December 22, there is a nearly out of the box solution that works.
 Using older, or non-LTS versions of Ubuntu is always going to present a challenge down the road in terms of staying current from a security perspective, and who wants their rig getting owned?
 So 22.04.01 (LTS) is going to be a popular distro choice for rigs.